Achievable logoAchievable logo

 • Key integration rules

-In the previous sections, antiderivatives were used to evaluate definite integrals to find the net area under a curve over a specific interval.
+In earlier sections, you used antiderivatives to evaluate definite integrals.
+A definite integral gives the net area (accumulated change) under a curve over a specific interval.

 Suppose there are 3 functions: